Digital Care: roles, risks, realities and rewards

 Members

-The Digital Care: roles, risks, realities and rewards team is led by Dr Kate Hamblin at the University of Sheffield.
+The Digital Care: roles, risks, realities and rewards team is led by Professor Kate Hamblin at the University of Sheffield.